🦉

 Mixed implementations

-Peg Stability Mechanism
+Peg Stability Mechanisms

 Hard peg via redemption (reserve/strategy) Soft peg via liquidation (CDP) or arbitrage (all)